AI Statistics for Non-Majors

 Lessons covered: Image→Code, Voice Command→Code, Figma→UI Code, Document Summary+Code, Multimodal Workflow.

-Key Theme: Managing and automating prompts themselves.
+Core Theme: Managing and automating the prompts themselves.

-Lessons Covered: Templatization, LangChain, Performance Benchmarking, Zapier/n8n, Tool-based Agents.
+Classes covered: Templatization, LangChain, Performance Benchmarking, Zapier/n8n, Tool-based Agents.

-Core Theme: Team-level prompt utilization strategies.
+Core Topic: Team-level prompt utilization strategies.

-Key Topic: Prompts for self-learning and research.
+Core Topic: Prompts for self-study and research.

-Key Topic: Improving User Experience.
+Core Topic: Improving User Experience.

-Key Topic: Industry-specific customized prompts.
+Core Topic: Industry-specific customized prompts.

-Lessons covered: Game development, financial data, medical data protection, e-commerce, IoT/embedded.
+Classes covered: Game development, financial data, medical data protection, e-commerce, IoT/embedded.

-Key Theme: Responsible AI Development.
+Key Topic: Responsible AI Development.

-The ability to utilize prompts to boost coding productivity by 2 to 3 times
+Prompt engineering skills that can boost coding productivity by 2 to 3 times

 Prompt templates for automating repetitive tasks